LiliiaVerbenko/Instacart-Grocery-Basket-Analysis/README.md

 # **Instacart-Grocery-Basket-Analysis**

-*Welcome to the Instacart Grocery Basket Analysis project!
+***Welcome to the Instacart Grocery Basket Analysis project!***

-This project involves performing data analysis and exploration for Instacart, an online grocery store.
-The goal of this analysis is to uncover insights and recommend segmentation strategies to support marketing and sales efforts.*
+*This project involves performing data analysis and exploration for Instacart, an online grocery store.
+Here in this analysis we are focusing on customer behavior and product-related insights, aiming to understand the sales patterns and implement targeted marketing strategies to support sales efforts.*

 ![Instacart Logo](https://example.com/instacart-logo.png)

-This analysis focuses on customer behavior and product-related insights, aiming to understand the sales patterns and implement targeted marketing strategies.

 ## Key Questions and Objectives:
 - Identifying the busiest days and hours for scheduling ads.